 Before you read too much further, I would like to clarify some potential misconceptions that may pop up regarding what some may define as a log-builder.
 First, I am not contracted with nor am I a representative of any log home company, nor am I simply a kit-builder, who in reality is one whose only role in the process is basically that of an assembler; a contractor who assembles the highly processed, pre-fabricated log home “kits” that have been produced by others.
 Those individuals and the companies they represent differ greatly from what I do and how I approach the craft of building with logs, and as you read on I hope that you will agree.

-Wall Logs - A superior-quality log structure begins with superior-quality material, which, when combined with appropriate and knowledgeable sawing techniques, are the initial requirements that will have the most impact on the integrity of your log building.
+1) Wall Logs - A superior-quality log structure begins with superior-quality material, which, when combined with appropriate and knowledgeable sawing techniques, are the initial requirements that will have the most impact on the integrity of your log building.
+I use only full-length eastern white pine logs (with no mid-wall splices) in the structures that I build.
+Partnered along with material handling issues and my local mills saw-length capacity, these factors will dictate the size of the log cabins.
+Eastern white pine is available in my local in lengths up to 24’, while 36’ long logs can be obtained a further distance away.
 The sawmill where I obtain the timbers that will be incorporated into your log structure is given a set of standards regarding the quality/grade of logs and acceptable sawing methods needed to produce structurally sound timbers for a log structure.
 Only boxed-heart timbers are used in the construction of your log cabin.
 This sawing method produces a timber where the pith/heart, or the center of the tree remains in the center of the timber along its entire length, resulting in a much more dimensionally stable wall log.
 Another benefit in the conversion process from round log to sawn rectangular profile is that most of the weak, rot-prone sapwood is removed from the logs, leaving the dense heartwood which is more resistant to decay and insects.
 By specifying only boxed-heart timbers when ordering from the sawmill, and not accepting halved or quartered logs (where the heart is far off-center or not present), the undesirable drying characteristics common to these sawing methods is eliminated.

 Another material-quality checkpoint is that all wall logs are thoroughly inspected with regards to spiral grain patterns, to ensure their proper placement within the wall.
 Virtually all logs/timbers, regardless of how straight they may appear, have some varying degrees of left or right-hand spiral grain.
 This can readily be seen as drying checks (cracks) develop on the log surface.
 These checks will follow the fiber alignment of the log.
 Logs with a slight-to-moderate left-hand spiral tend to be more prone to distortions during the drying process and are placed only in the lower 1/3 of the wall, where the weight of the building and/or alignment pins will hold them in place.
 Logs that slightly spiral to the right can be used anywhere in the wall system, as they have more balanced stresses within and will remain stable.

 Although I go to great lengths to ensure quality logs go into your log structure, you may feel more comfortable using logs that have been structurally graded by an accredited log grading agency.
 Or perhaps your local building inspector will require grade-stamped logs.
 In either of these instances, I can supply building logs that have been structurally graded according to Log Home Council Grading Standards.

-When timbers are on the sawhorses and joinery cuts are finished, a paraffin-based wax coating end-grain sealer is applied to the freshly sawn dovetailed ends and all shoulder cuts to control end-grain checking (splits).
+Once all dovetail corner joinery and related shoulder cuts are finished, a paraffin-based wax coating end-grain sealer is applied to the freshly exposed ends to control end-grain checking (splits).
 This end-grain sealing process forces moisture to leave the timber through the long-grain surfaces (sides) and at a much slower rate than if allowed to exit the timber from its preferred and faster path of travel, which is via end-grain evaporation.

 3) Chink Joint - Dovetailed log construction is not only characterized by the distinctively joined dovetail corners, but also the horizontal gap between each log course known as the chink space, one of the prominent characteristics in American log building.
 Historically, this chink space was filled all sorts of materials ranging from moss to wood chips, to cow manure, and plastered over with various mixtures of clay, lime, straw or horse hair.
 Materials and solutions evolved over the years to include wire lath nailed to the logs and coated with a cement/clay mix.
 Today, there are many synthetic, flexible chinking compounds (that have the look and feel of mortar) on the market designed specifically for log homes to accommodate log movement.
 Some well known companies with excellent product lines and informative catalogs that have been around a while include www.sashco.com, www.permachink.com, and www.sansin.com.
 Another excellent source for many other log home products is a catalog put out by Schroeder Log Home Supply www.loghelp.com.
 Not only do they carry many products relevant to log construction, but there are also useful how-to write-ups concerning the application of chinking, interior/exterior stains, etc.

 The chink joint in the dovetail log system averages about 2” to more closely resemble log cabins of the past.
 The underside of each log is grooved (¾”x ¾”) along both edges to accept a 3/8” strip of rigid spline board.
 The top of the log has a beveled edge onto which the bottom of the spline is nailed.
 This spline board is angled out and down, allowing the chink joint to effectively shed rain.
 Synthetic chinking compound is then applied over the spline board to complete the exterior chinking process.
 This forms a weather-tight seal, while still being flexible enough to stretch to accommodate the expansion/contraction cycles common to heavy timber structures.